 Choose Post Graduate Language modules to the value of 75 credits

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.

 Teaching & Learning

-This programme will also develop a specialist understanding of social processes and cultural representations of health, illness and the nursing/care practices associated with these.
+This programme will endow you with specialist understanding of producers, audiences, and other cultural and social aspects of mass media.
 Over the years the SOAS department has trained numerous leading anthropologists who have gone on to occupy lectureships and professorships throughout the world.
 Equally, students gain skills during their degree that transfer well to areas such as information and technology, government service, the media and tourism.

 Postgraduate students leave SOAS with a portfolio of widely transferable skills which employers seek, including analytical and critical skills; ability to gather, assess and interpret data; high level of cultural awareness; and problem-solving.

 For more information about Graduate Destinations from this department, please visit the Careers Service website.